 The Group considers it important to ensure an optimal equity structure.
-Therefore, it is monitored that the Group's equity to assets ratio is at least 35% (30.06.2021: 28.4%, 30.06.2020: 34.7%) and the ratio of interest-bearing liabilities to assets does not exceed 25% (30.06.2021: 44.8%, 30.06.2020: 40.2%).
+Therefore, it is monitored that the Group's equity to assets ratio is at least 35% (30.06.2022: 21,7%, 30.06.2021: 28,4%) and the ratio of interest-bearing liabilities to assets does not exceed 25% (30.06.2022: 62,9%, 30.06.2021: 44,8%).
 The ratio of interest-bearing liabilities to assets has been temporarily exceeded due to loans for the acquisition of subsidiaries and bond issues.
 The bond issues have significantly improved the capital structure, but due to the effects of COVID-19 on the economic environment and including the Group's business operations, the Group ended the last financial year with a loss.
-Bond issues have significantly improved the capital structure, but due to the effects of COVID-19 on the economic environment and including the Group's business operations, the Group ended last year with a loss.

 The overdraft and investment loan agreement with AS SEB Pank sets out the conditions that the financial results of the Group must meet.
 During the reporting period, the terms of the overdraft limit in use, minimum EBITDA and debt coverage ratio (DSCR) were in breach of the agreement.
-As for 30.06.2021 the bank has confirmed that despite of the breach with the covenant set in agreement, the overdraft loan agreement will be prolonged and does not require early repayment of the overdraft.
-As of 30.06.2021, this liability in the amount of 5,474 thousand euros has been recognized as current (note 14).
+The overdraft liability in the amount of 4 544 thousand euros has been recorded as short-term as of 30.06.2022 (Note 14), and the entire amount of the overdraft was paid in October 2022 after the sale of the subsidiary Överumans Fisk AB.